 There are impressive showcases – from theatre and live music to film screenings and street performances – as well as activities including boat races, kite flying and human chess games.
 Note: The festival takes place every two years.

 2. Hoi An Lantern Festival

 As perhaps Vietnam’s most famous festival, the Hoi An Lantern Festival draws huge numbers of visitors.
 This charming town is a firm favourite amongst visitors anyway, but when the lights go out, and those twinkly lanterns are sent down the river it’s particularly special.

 Join the crowds on the banks, or find your way to a sampan boat to see the best of it.
 For more information about the festival, including top tips and 2023 dates visit here.

-The story behind Wandering Souls Day, the second largest festival after Tet, is one of the most interesting of Vietnam’s festivals.
+The story behind Wandering Souls Day, the second largest festival after Vietnamese New Year (Tet), is one of the most interesting of Vietnam’s festivals.
 This Buddhist celebration is built on the belief that a person’s soul is sent to heaven or hell when they die.

 Every year, thousands of Buddhist pilgrims travel by boat across the Yen Vi River to the caves of the Huong Tich Mountain.
 Take on the hundreds of stone steps to the top to see colourful parades, traditional performances, long-practiced rituals and to try local food – fortunately there are plenty of shrines to rest your feet at on the way up.

-For dates and more information about festivals and events in Vietnam, get in touch with us.
+For dates and more information about festivals and events in Vietnam, get in touch with us – or, to find out more about the kinds of trips we do, take a look at the Vietnam section of our website.
 With a wealth of experience in the country, we’ll be happy to help you plan your holiday.